stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### Background

-For many years we had been developing a personal project for an OpenGL based library and a suite of example applications.
-This software was implemented using [LWJGL](https://www.lwjgl.org/) which provides Java bindings for the native OpenGL library (amongst others).
-We intended to retire the OpenGL project and start afresh with a Vulkan based 3D engine.
+The previous based project was implemented using [LWJGL](https://www.lwjgl.org/) which provides Java bindings for the native OpenGL library (amongst others).
 LWJGL had recently implemented a Vulkan port and we expected to be able to use the new bindings to get to grips with the Vulkan API.
 However things did not work out as we had hoped.
 Not at all.

-As we worked through the [tutorial](https://vulkan-tutorial.com/) we found we were spending more time trying to understand the LWJGL bindings rather than learning how to use Vulkan:
+Working through the [tutorial](https://vulkan-tutorial.com/) we found we were spending more time trying to understand LWJGL rather than learning how to use Vulkan, with each step forward leading to another road-block or mystifying code.
+There were several reasons for this:

-* The bindings provided by LWJGL are code-generated from the native library, however all the internals are exposed as __public__ members obfuscating the intended purpose and usage of the class.
-There are multiple getters/setters for each field and a slew of allocation factory methods, all of which presumably have a purpose but are not explained.
+* The bindings provided by LWJGL are code-generated from the native library, which obviously means that the resultant classes will never be as clean as a hand-crafted solution.
+However it appears that most (if not all) of the internals are exposed as __public__ members completely obfuscating the purpose and usage of the bindings.

-* This was exacerbated by the fact that the JavaDoc is also code-generated but focused on _how_ the code was generated rather than _what_ it is actually doing.
-The developer is constantly forced to context switch to the Khronos site or the Vulkan header to work out how we should be using the bindings.
-(UPDATE: The LWJGL JavaDoc now includes the relevant documentation which is a significant improvement).

-* In the tutorial the application name is a simple string.
-In the corresponding LWJGL implementation we had to instantiate a memory stack, invoke a static helper to allocate a wrapper object, and pass that to the structure.
-However there was no explanation of _why_ we needed to do this, whether there were alternatives, was the application responsible for releasing it later, etc.
+* This is exacerbated by the JavaDoc which essentially just replicates the signature of each method without explaining _what_ it does (or why there are multiple versions of each method).

+* In particular __all__ the enumerations and API methods are bundled into a __single__ class.
+Again this makes finding a given constant or method very time-consuming, and there are the obvious type safety issues for enumeration arguments and structure fields.

 * The paucity of decent examples and tutorials did not help - those that we found all seemed to do the same thing in slightly different ways without any explanation of _why_ a certain approach was used.
-In addition most examples were basically C code masquerading as Java, with little or no in-code documentation or modularity, essentially a wall-o-code that was virtually impossible to follow.
+In addition most examples were basically C code masquerading as Java, with little or no in-code documentation or modularity, essentially a wall-o-code that was virtually impossible to follow and practically useless as an exemplar.

-* The use of static imports was also slightly annoying - to find a given class or method one just has to know its parent package, or add them to the content assist in the IDE, or switch off import organisation altogether and cut-and-paste _every_ import into _every_ source file.
+A couple of examples:

+Pretty much the first task for a Vulkan application is to create the _instance_ which involves populating a couple of structures and invoking the relevant API method.
+The `VkApplicationInfo` structure specifies some properties of the application and the required API version.
+The native structure has six fields, whereas the LWJGL implementation has over 70 class members - finding the appropriate setter is very difficult, the code assist popup in our IDE has scroll-bars!
+And this is one of the simplest structures.

+One of the fields in this structure is the application name which in the tutorial is a simple string.
+In the LWJGL implementation we had to instantiate a memory stack, invoke a static helper method to allocate an NIO buffer for the string, and pass _that_ to the structure.
+Presumably this is for off-heap performance and thread safety reasons, but there is no explanation of _why_ we needed to do this, whether there were alternatives, was the application responsible for releasing it later, etc.  This pattern is replicated for __every__ non-primitive field in every structure.
-In summary we could have blindly copied some of the example code, but we wouldn't know _why_ it worked, so we would have learnt nothing.

-This is not intended to be a negative review of LWJGL, it was used with great results in the previous OpenGL implementation.
-Unfortunately our experience in the new project was frankly irritating, we had no idea how we were supposed to use the bindings, had barely scratched the surface of the Vulkan API, and eventually we just gave up.
+In summary we could have blindly copied the example code, but we wouldn't know _why_ it worked and would have learnt nothing.
+This is not intended as a negative 'review' of LWJGL, we had used it with excellent results in the previous OpenGL implementation.
+Unfortunately our experience in the new project was frankly irritating, we had no idea how we were supposed to use the bindings, had barely scratched the surface of the Vulkan API, and eventually we just got bored and gave up.

+### Alternatives

 Sometime later we were encouraged by a friend to make a second attempt.
 Our first design decision was that unless LWJGL had materially changed we would look for alternative bindings.

-### Alternatives

-Unfortunately there was no alternative to LWJGL (that we could find) so our focus shifted to implementing custom bindings to the native Vulkan library.
+Unfortunately there were none (that we could find) so our focus shifted to implementing custom bindings to the native Vulkan library.

 Straight JNI we immediately discounted - no one in their right mind would choose to implement JNI bindings for an API as large as Vulkan.
 It had also been (thankfully) many years since we wrote any C/C++ code and we certainly didn't intend starting now.

-There is a on-going JSR for a pure-Java alternative to JNI (project [Panama](https://openjdk.java.net/projects/panama/)) and although it appeared to do exactly what we wanted there were some misgivings.
-At the time of writing Panama was still in a fluid state and many components were not yet part of the released JDK.
-Additionally the API is _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.
+There is a on-going JSR for a pure-Java alternative to JNI (project [Panama](https://openjdk.java.net/projects/panama/)).
+Although it appears to do exactly what we want there are some misgivings, the API is _extremely_ complicated with a morass of code required to perform even the simplest call to the native layer.

-Next we considered SWIG which is the code-generation technology used by LWJGL, but again we were not encouraged.
-SWIG requires proprietary descriptors to define the bindings to the native layer and we have already covered our issues with the resultant code.
+Next we considered SWIG which is the code-generation technology used by LWJGL.
+Again we were not encouraged, proprietary descriptors are required to bind to the native layer and we have already covered our issues with the resultant code.

-Finally we came across JNA (which was new to the author) but initial impressions were promising:
+Finally we came across JNA (which was new to the author) and initial impressions were promising:

 * The premise of auto-magically mapping Java interfaces to the native API seemed ideal (no additional descriptors required).